Ameen-GAMAL/library-management-api/README.md

 This is a Dockerized RESTful API for managing a collection of books in a library.
 The API supports adding, listing, searching, updating, and deleting books.
-It also includes Swagger/OpenAPI documentation accessible through the `/api-docs` endpoint.
+It also includes Swagger documentation accessible through the `/api-docs` endpoint.

 ## Features